-LovingPho.com was created for me to share information about Vietnamese Pho noodles.
-It’s all about Vietnamese Pho and my passion for everything Pho - this simple yet at the same time quite complex, all-in-one, any-time-of-the-day fare of the Vietnamese working class.
+LovingPho.com is all about Vietnamese Pho and my passion for everything Pho, a simple yet complex, all-in-one, any-time-of-the-day fare of the Vietnamese street food.

 What LovingPho.com Is and Isn't

-With LovingPho.com, I look at the variety of ways to enjoy pho, I answer questions on "Understanding the Pho Menu" (or what's with the many confusing pho choices on the menu?,) how to pronounce pho, some "Tips on Ordering Pho" and "How to Order Pho in Vietnamese,” maybe discuss a little bit of pho history and evolution while debunking or at least attempting to stop the propagation of some pho myths.
+With LovingPho.com, I get serious in helping people understand pho, enjoy eating pho, and even open and run a pho restaurant.
+Beside the numerous articles on the business aspects of pho, I get nitty-gritty with pho on a very deep level.
+I discuss the variety of ways to enjoy pho, I answer questions on "Understanding the Pho Menu" (or what's with the many confusing pho choices on the menu?,) on how to pronounce pho, with some "Tips on Ordering Pho" and "How to Order Pho in Vietnamese," then maybe discuss a little bit of pho history and evolution while debunking some pho myths as well.
 There are some top pho recipes to be shared too.
-Most importantly, though, I get very personal with this dish called pho; and I get philosophical about pho too.
-And because I’m talking pho passion here, you’ll definitely find passionate discussions, viewpoints and reviews.
-You can call them my opinions, but you will not find better pho information out there except from a very few people that I respect and find inspiration in.
-Your comments, suggestions and participation are welcome.
+At times, I get very personal with this dish called pho; and sometime philosophical about it too.

+I hope you enjoy visiting Lovingpho.com.
+Your comments, suggestions and participation are most welcome.
 Articles, photos and other content contributions are gladly accepted.
 Sponsorships are most certainly appreciated.
 Please use the form on the Contact page as the first step to reach me.